-On November 15, 2021, Axesor Rating ("Axesor Rating") issued a rating letter regarding the Issuer based on its own methodology.
+On November 15th 2021, Ethifinance Ratings, S.L. ("Ethifinance") issued a rating letter regarding the Issuer based on its own methodology.
+Ethifinance is expected to renew the Issuer's credit rating in April 2023.

-Axesor Rating's report assigns the Issuer a credit rating of BB, with a positive outlook.
+Ethifinance's report assigns the Issuer a credit rating of BB, with a positive outlook.
 This rating focuses on an assessment of solvency and the associated credit risk in the medium and long term.